watson-developer-cloud/speech-javascript-sdk/README.md

 Options:
 * `element`: an `<audio>` or `<video>` element (could be generated pragmatically, e.g. `new Audio()`)
 * Other options passed to MediaElementAudioStream and RecognizeStream
+* Other options passed to WritableElementStream if `options.outputElement` is set

 Requires that the browser support MediaElement and whatever audio codec is used in your media file.